ceautery/autery.net/src/static/blog/topology.md

 ![](/images/serverless/09-cf-behavior-2.png)

 Here's some of the Lambda function itself.
 It's minimized by Webpack, including the code to read raw data from S3 buckets, and the `marked` markdown processor, weighing the entire function in at 260k.
-[My part](https://github.com/ceautery/autery.net/blob/master/src/index.js) of that is a paltry 4k.
+[My part](https://github.com/ceautery/autery.net/blob/ba77484deb11e71d721cac60e9e4577bd5769de6/src/index.js) of that is a paltry 4k.
+(Or at least, it was.
+Since writing this entry, I've made a number of changes to the blog engine, including moving this file to "render.js" in the root project directory, and importing better templating and math libraries.)

 ![](/images/serverless/10-lambda-wp-src.png)